richjenks/ninja-forms-recon/README.md

-# Ninja Forms Moar Data
+# Ninja Forms Recon

-For when you need moar from your forms!
+When you need to know more about your users, do some recon!

 - Google Campaign details
 - Geolocation data